miputra/RandEXom/README.md

 **What is RandEXom?**

-RandEXom is a randomisation utility library to give more controllable randomization parameter.
+RandEXom is a C# randomisation utility library to give more controllable randomization parameter.
 There are so many ways you can do to do randomizing in programming, and RandEXom trying to archieve those methods in a single library, either by using an already made algorithm or a new algorithm, so we can do randomizing with whatever method we want.

 ***